xponch0x/IntrusionResponse_CommandTraffic/README.txt

 	- Severity classifications [LOW, MEDIUM, HIGH, CRITICAL] utilizing DEFCON levels as a nod to the Pentagon
 	- Dynamic technique addition
 	- Simulation of network intrusion scenarios
-	- Event logging and tracking
+	- Event logging/exporting and tracking
 	- Visualization of a network